ggreer/geoff.greer.fm/_posts/2012-08-25-the-silver-searcher-benchmarking-revisions.md

 This mistake cut performance in half, and I fixed it three days ago without intending to.
 Once again, I am humbled by the mindless computer.
 On the bright side, now I'll quickly notice performance regressions.

+Update: I've created a page with [more detailed graphs for all releases](/ag/speed/).

 <script type="text/javascript" src="https://www.google.com/jsapi"> </script>
 <script type="text/javascript">
 // Load the Visualization API and the piechart package.